John George Will: Early life and rugby career

+War service and death

 Will joined the Honourable Artillery Company when the war began in August 1914 and was sent to France the following month.
 The following April he was commissioned into the Worcestershire Hussars and then switched to the Leinster Regiment the next month.
 In August 1915, he was wounded in action near Hooge, Belgium.
 He joined the Royal Flying Corps that November and earned his pilot's certificate in England in June 1916.
 He remained in England as an instructor in Dover before returning to the front in February 1917 with the No. 29 Squadron.

-Death

 Few official details are available concerning Will's death.
 According to Nigel McCrery, who wrote the book Into Touch: Rugby Internationals Killed in the Great War, on the morning of 25 March 1917, Will took off from Le Hameau in a Nieuport 17 A6751 in a five-plane escort mission, and he and Lieutenant Christopher Guy Gilbert (aka the Dorset Flyer) never made it back.
 They were apparently attacked by the Red Baron's Flying Circus.
 Gilbert was shot down by the Baron, while Will was shot by the baron's brother Lothar von Richthofen.

 Will's grave was found in December 1917, after the Allied forces made inroads into German-held territory.
 He was buried with a cross made from a broken propeller:

 Will's remains were not reburied.
 He is commemorated at the Arras Flying Services Memorial.